MS&E 114/214: Applied Optimization

 This class will be structured in multiple modules, each revolving around an applied area, and each involving a substantial HW, and a guest lecture.
 We will assume familiarity with basic linear programming and basic python, but we will also review linear programming at the beginning of the class in sufficient detail for a mathematically well-prepared student to pick it up, and we will also provide basic templates for linear programming in python.
 The focus of the class will be on applications, and not on theorem proving or getting very deep into techniques.
 The list of modules is given below.

 1. Introductory techniques.
 1.5 weeks.
-Review of Linear Programming and Duality, A quick introduction to Quadratic Programming, Convex Optimization, KKT conditions.
+Review of Linear Programming and Duality, A quick introduction to Quadratic Programming, Convex Optimization, KKT conditions, dynamic programming, stochastic programming.
+This module will not be contiguous; rather techniques will be introduced as needed.
+Most techniques will be used at least twice.

 2. Social Choice and welfare.
 2 weeks.
 Participatory Budgeting, Representational Robustness, Ordinal vs cardinal social choice, cake cutting and rent division (Walrasian equilibrium), Nash welfare and fair resource allocation.

 3. Optimization in Machine Learning.
 2 weeks.
-Regression; Support Vector Machines; gradient descent and neural networks; use of massively parallel architectures such as CUDA and Map Reduce.
+Regression; Support Vector Machines; gradient descent and neural networks; Markov Decision Processes and decision making under uncertainty.

 4. Finance and Decentralized Finance.
 2 weeks.
 Portfolio optimization using Quadratic Programming; replication and arbitrage; Cryptocurrency exchanges.